Ron LeFlore: Early life

-LeFlore was born in Detroit, Michigan, and was involved in the criminal justice system at an early age.
+LeFlore was born in Detroit, Michigan, and was arrested at an early age.
 Although his parents John and Georgia LeFlore were married, his father was an unemployed alcoholic who rarely took part in family life.
 His mother was a hard-working nurses' aide who held the family together financially and physically, even feeding Ron while he was a heroin addict and small-time drug dealer.
 He credits his mother's compassion for his survival during this period.
 He attended Detroit's Eastern High School.

-He was introduced to shooting heroin in a neighborhood 'shooting gallery'.
+He was introduced to shooting heroin in a neighborhood "shooting gallery".
 He dropped out of school and spent many nights breaking into the Stroh's Brewery on Gratiot Avenue, stealing beer and getting drunk with friends.
 After dropping out of school, he did not play any organized sports and rarely followed the Tigers, although he had been to Tiger Stadium at least once in childhood, sitting in the upper bleachers with his father.
 First arrested at 15, he was ultimately sentenced to 5–15 years in state prison at the State Prison of Southern Michigan (usually called Jackson State Penitentiary) for armed robbery of a local bar in January 1970 in which he carried a rifle.

 Prison discovery

 Incarcerated on April 28, 1970, the first organized baseball league LeFlore played in was for inmates.
-Jimmy Karalla, a fellow inmate who was imprisoned for extortion, convinced his longtime friend Jimmy Butsicaris who co-owned a Detroit bar frequented by Detroit sports celebrities, to speak to his good friend Billy Martin, then-manager of the Detroit Tigers, to ask him to observe LeFlore.
+Jimmy Karalla, a fellow inmate who was imprisoned for extortion, convinced his longtime friend Jimmy Butsicaris who co-owned the "Lindell AC", a Detroit bar frequented by Detroit sports celebrities, to speak to his good friend Billy Martin, then-manager of the Detroit Tigers, to ask him to observe LeFlore.
 Martin visited Jackson State Prison on May 23, 1973.
 Martin then helped LeFlore get permission for day-parole and a tryout at Tiger Stadium in June.

 In July 1973 the Tigers signed LeFlore to a contract which enabled him to meet the conditions for parole.
 He was paid a $5,000 bonus and $500 per month for the rest of the 1973 season.
 Assigned to the Clinton Pilots in the Class A Midwest League, and managed by Jim Leyland, LeFlore hit .277.

 The next year he played for the Lakeland Tigers in the Class A Florida State League, and after hitting .331 with 45 steals in 102 games was promoted to the Evansville Triplets of the Class AAA American Association, where he played nine games.

-The following season, he made the major league club out of spring training.
+He made his major league debut with the Tigers on August 1, 1974.